Analogbird/route.ninja/README.md

 So, let's elaborate:

 * The `process` property must not be called `process`, you can call it anything you like.
 This will just tell the `Ninja` which file holds the methods you want to run.
-In this case the methods are to be found in the `middleware.js` file.
+In this case the methods are to be found in the `/middleware/prepare (/middleware/prepare.js)` file.
-* The `route` object now holds an extra property; `via`, this tells the `Ninja` to run these methods before actually running the `people` method.
+* The `route` object now holds an extra property; `via`, this tells the `Ninja` to run these methods before actually running the `style` method.
 This is also where you reference the `process` you defined before.
-Middleware is run in the same order as in the array.
+Your middleware will be run in the same order as specified in the array.

 Again, in Express syntax, this would translate into:

 ```
 var express = require('express'),
 	app = express(),
-	process = require('middleware')
+	process = require('./middleware/prepare')
-	human = require('human');
+	ninja = require('./controllers/ninja');

-app.get('/person', process.filter, process.validate, human.people);
+app.get('/style', process.filter, process.validate, ninja.style);

 app.listen(3000);
 ```